Elis: History

-In classical antiquity, Elis was an independent state, centred on the town Elis and included the sanctuary at Olympia, where the Ancient Olympic Games were held between 776 BC and 394 AD.
+In classical antiquity, Elis was a great independent city-state centred on the city of Elis.
+It included the sanctuary at Olympia, where the Ancient Olympic Games were held between 776 BC and 394 AD and which Elis administered.
 After 146 BC, Elis was part of the province Achaea within the Roman Empire.

 In the Migration Period (3rd - 4th century AD) Vandals and Visigoths rampaged through the region.
 After the final partition of the Roman Empire in 395, Elis was ruled by the Byzantine Empire.

 In the aftermath of the Fourth Crusade, crusaders from Western Europe (traditionally referred to as Franks in southeastern Europe) established the principality of Achaea in the territory of the defeated Byzantine Empire.
 The region of Elis was the Principality's heartland, containing its capital, Andravida, the port town and mint of Glarentza, the fortress of Chlemoutsi, and the extensive Barony of Akova.
 The Principality lasted from 1204 until 1432, when it was conquered by the Byzantine Despotate of the Morea, which in turn fell in 1460 to the Ottoman Empire.

 The Ottoman Empire ruled most of Greece until the Greek War of Independence of 1821.
 The Venetian Republic controlled a few coastal towns in the 1490s, early 16th century and from 1686 until 1715.
 Battlegrounds of the Greek War of Independence in Elis include Chlemoutsi, Gastouni, Lala, Lampeia, Pyrgos and Andritsaina.

 As a part of independent Greece, Elis experienced an economic and agricultural upswing in the first decades after the war of independence.
 Houses were built, and Pyrgos became a regional centre.
-Like most of the Peloponnese, the area was unaffected during World War I. As a result of the Greco-Turkish War (1919–1922), Greek refugees from Asia Minor settled in the area around Amaliada.
+Like most of the Peloponnese, the area was unaffected during World War I.

 World War II struck parts of Elis, houses were damaged, leaving people homeless, and afterwards the Greek Civil War caused more destruction and economic decline.
 The return to democracy after the Greek military junta of 1967–1974, and Greece joining the European Communities in 1981 stimulated economic development and improvement of infrastructure.

 Transport

 Roads

-Elis has 200 km of highways.
-There are no limited-access freeways in the prefecture, but a freeway (A9) is being built between Patras and Kyparissia, planned opening 2012.